I’m talking contouring today with my new Clinique chubby stick – Curvy Contour.

 Clinique claim: This Creamy contouring stick creates the illusion of depth; makes areas appear to recede.
 Long-wearing, oil-free.
 Apply to hollows of cheeks and along the jawline.

-Ever since Kim k revolutionised contouring the world has gone crazy for it!
-But sadly, all too often it’s overdone for day wear, natural light is not kind to our complexion and quite often a brown stripe is seen daubed on coupled with a white stripe sitting above.
-This is a scary look which I see fairly regularly on any given high street, occasionally to point where I’ll quietly gasp to myself at the shocking appearance of said high street contour fails.
-In some extreme cases which I’ve seen the only thing missing is Army fatigues.
-We’ll have none of that with Clinique Curvy Contour thank you.
+But sadly, all too often it’s overdone for day wear.
+Natural light is not kind to our complexion and quite often a brown stripe is seen daubed on.
+Coupled with a white stripe sitting above.
+I see this look fairly often on any given high street.
+In some extreme cases which I’ve seen, the only thing missing is Army fatigues.
+We’ll have none of that with Clinique Curvy Contour, thank you.

-Of course, it’s all about choosing the right shade for your skin tone and applying in such a way that it gives the appearance of shadow to the hollows of our cheeks to give the illusion of higher chiseled cheek bones.
-To make areas look sharper such as the jaw line.
-Use it make areas appear to recede and add the highlight to accentuate.
-I don’t tend to use it around my temple area as my head goes in far enough there as it is!
-Basic rule is dark recedes and highlighting will bring areas forward.
-We know where we should be using it don’t we.
+Of course, it’s all about choosing the right shade for your skin tone and applying in such a way that it gives the appearance of shadow to the hollows of our cheeks.
+This gives the illusion of higher, chiselled cheekbones.
+To make areas look sharper such as the jawline.
+Or, use it make areas appear to recede and add the highlight to accentuate.
+The Basic rule is, dark recedes and light brings forward.
+We know where we should be using it, don’t we?

 SHOP THE POST